 CASINO GERMS VS. HOUSEHOLD BACTERIA

 Last year, more than 42 million people visited Las Vegas.
 Not everyone came for the casinos – but a single glance at one of the city’s gaming hotspots is enough to reveal that they’re not short on visitors.
-And Vegas is hardly the whole story: Luxury casino destinations the world over, from Monaco to Singapore, to Macau and beyond, receive millions more visitors every year – carrying germs of a global scope.
+And Vegas is hardly the whole story: Luxury casino destinations the world over, from Monaco to Singapore, to Macau and beyond, receive millions more visitors every year – carrying germs of global scope.
 This vast quantity of foot traffic puts a typical casino on a distinctly different level of germ exposure compared with your home.
 The ever-changing crowds of casino visitors, most at some point touching slot machines or chips, pretty much ensures a steady supply of bacteria.

 THE TYPES OF GERMS DETECTED